AARP Hearing Center

 Property Assessed Clean Energy (PACE) loans

-Policymakers should ensure strong consumer protections against unfair, deceptive, or abusive acts and practices related to Property Assessed Clean Energy (PACE) loans.
+Policymakers should ensure strong consumer protections against unfair, deceptive, or abusive acts and practices related to Property Assessed Clean Energy (PACE) loans (see also AARP Financial Services Principles).
+Borrowers who qualify for free or lower-cost energy efficiency programs should not be offered PACE loans.

-An independent energy audit should be required to verify cost-effective improvements and reduce the risk of unnecessary work.
+- an independent energy audit to verify cost-effective improvements and reduce the risk of unnecessary work,